codeface-io/SwiftObserver/readme.md

 	Swift will infer the update type from `latestUpdate`, so you don't need to write `typealias UpdateType = Event`.

-* Combined observations sometimes request the latest update from their constituting observables.
-Therefor, observables offer the `latestUpdate` property, which is also a way for other clients to actively get the current update state in addition to observing it.
+* Combined observations sometimes request the latest update from the observed objects.
+Therefor, observables offer the `latestUpdate` property, which is also a way for clients to actively get the current update state in addition to observing it.

 * The `latestUpdate` property should typically return the last update that was sent or a value that indicates that nothing changed.
 But it can be optional and may (always) return `nil`: